david-mateos/TopActorsMovies/README.md

 A "Successful Film" in this excercise is defined by a film that has achieved a 7.0 average user rating on IMDB on at least 150k ratings.

-A "Successful Actor" in this excercise is defined by having the most total appearances in Successful Films
+A "Successful Actor" in this excercise is defined by top 10 actors that have had the most total appearances in Successful Films

-get OMDB API key @ www.omdbapi.com/apikey.aspx
+Get OMDB API key @ www.omdbapi.com/apikey.aspx